 Calcifications may be seen on radiographs, but the preferred imaging modality is contrast-enhanced CT.
 On CT, amorphous calcifications are typically seen in the superior fibers of the longus colli muscle tendons (at the C1-C2 level) 1-3.
 Occasionally the inferior fibers may be affected, as low down as T3.
 The longus colli muscles may also appear hypo-attenuating due to edema.

 Small retropharyngeal effusions and edema of the adjacent prevertebral soft tissues are also usually seen.

 Importantly, enhancement around the effusion is usually minimal and if present, should shift the diagnosis towards a retropharyngeal abscess 3.
 Adenopathy and bone destruction, likewise, should suggest alternative diagnosis 1-3.

-MRI will easily demonstrate the edema, however, a high level of suspicion is needed as the calcifications are much harder to visualize.
+MRI will easily demonstrate edema; however, a high level of suspicion is needed as the calcifications are much harder to visualize.

 As is the case with CT, the presence of peripheral enhancement and/or suppurative lymphadenopathy should suggest infection as the underlying cause 2,3.

-At least one case of localised marrow signal inflammatory has been reported 1,2.
+At least one case of localized marrow signal inflammatory has been reported 1,2.